theohbrothers/PSModulePublisher/README.md

 #### Module manifest definition file

 The project sources from a definition file to generate a manifest used for publishing the module.
-Ensure that the file exists in your main project at the location `build/definitions/modulemanifest/definition.ps1` and that it contains the right properties and values relevant to your powershell module.
+Ensure that the file exists in your main project at the location `build/definitions/modulemanifest/definition.ps1` and that it contains the right properties and values relevant to your PowerShell module.
 Remember to update the definition prior to publishing your module.

 The definition template can be found [here](docs/samples/build/definitions/modulemanifest/definition.ps1.sample).